Kamalwc/luffyGonIchi/README.md

-# Node HTML team generator
+# Node HTML Template Engine

 ## Decription
 * This app uses the inquiere package to create a command line tool that asks for team information and generates and html view of the team.